nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-bulk-document-importer.md

 {{! /multiexcerpt}}

 {{! excerpt}}

-The `nuxeo-importer-core` module is designed to offer support for multi-threaded import on a Nuxeo repository.
+This module is designed to offer support for multi-threaded import on a Nuxeo repository.
 {{! /excerpt}}

 ## Usage